 Use curl to find out whether the same content on your origin returns 200 status code or not.
-Note that you can use curl from command line and also online.
+Note that you can use curl from command line and also our curl online.
 An example of curl result follows.

 curl -I http://mycompany.com/htdocs/images/image.jpeg HTTP/1.1 200 OK Date: Sun, 06 Jul 2014 07:22:43 GMT Server: Apache Last-Modified: Wed, 25 Jun 2014 03:00:28 GMT